 One of the most important aspects to keep in mind is maintaining a cool house!

 So before the smoldering heat takes a toll on the operation of our A/C systems,

 Here are our Top 10 Tips to get you there!
 (Article Tips courtesy of Angie’s List)

-- Call Service Professionals: Each central air conditioning unit should be inspected, cleaned and tuned by a licensed, bonded and insured professional at least once a year- preferably twice a year.
-A professional maintenance typically costs around $100.00, however, if you belong to our Preferred Customer Service Agreement Holders, there is much more savings to be seen.
+- Call Service Professionals: Each central air conditioning unit should be inspected, cleaned, and tuned by a licensed, bonded, and insured professional at least once a year- preferably twice a year.
+Professional maintenance typically costs around $100.00, however, if you belong to our Preferred Customer Service Agreement Holders, there are much more savings to be seen.
 Call and ask for more details!